CYZeusX/Tetris/README.md

     + Implemented having colours for each blocks
     + Implemented customization for particles of the blocks and background
     + Implemented light|dark mode
+    + Implemented the setting menu
+    + Implemented button in setting menu for customize character for blocks
+    + Altered the position of the Light|Dark theme mode button into the setting menu